seleniumbase/SeleniumBase/examples/presenter/ReadMe.md

 # 📰 Presenter 📰

-SeleniumBase Presenter allows you to create HTML presentations with Python.
+SeleniumBase Presenter allows you to create HTML presentations with Python.<br />
 The Reveal-JS library is used for running the presentations.

 **Here's a sample presentation:**